 “New Tools for Challenging Rap Lyrics and Videos in the Courtroom.”
 Contra Costa Public Defenders, March 7.

-“Rap Lyrics in Criminal Cases: Autobiographical Confessions of Illegal Behavior or Artistic Expression?”, Fowler School of Law, Chapman University, February 24.
-Presentation as part of their symposium, Rhythm, Rhyme and the Rule of Law.
+“Rap Lyrics in Criminal Cases: Autobiographical Confessions of Illegal Behavior or Artistic Expression?”
+Fowler School of Law, Chapman University, February 24.

 “When Your Client’s Art is Used as Evidence: AB2799, Rap and Freedom of Artistic Expression.”
-LA County Public Defender, Juvenile Services Division, May 2023.
+Los Angeles County Public Defender, Juvenile Services Division, May 2023.

 “New Tools for Challenging Rap Lyrics in the Courtroom.”
 Office of the State Public Defender, January 2023.